micmejia/bible-dump/NKJV/Ezekiel/Ezek 18.md

 If he has not eaten on the mountains, Nor lifted up his eyes to the idols of the house of Israel, Nor defiled his neighbor's wife, Nor approached a woman during her impurity;

 ###### 7
-If he has not oppressed anyone, _But_ has restored to the debtor his pledge; Has robbed no one by violence, _But_ has given his bread to the hungry And covered the naked with clothing;
+If he has not oppressed anyone, But has restored to the debtor his pledge; Has robbed no one by violence, But has given his bread to the hungry And covered the naked with clothing;

 ###### 8
-If he has not exacted usury Nor taken any increase, _But_ has withdrawn his hand from iniquity _And_ executed true judgment between man and man;
+If he has not exacted usury Nor taken any increase, But has withdrawn his hand from iniquity And executed true judgment between man and man;

 ###### 9
-_If_ he has walked in My statutes And kept My judgments faithfully-- He _is_ just; He shall surely live!"
+If he has walked in My statutes And kept My judgments faithfully-- He is just; He shall surely live!"
 Says the Lord God.

 ###### 10
-"If he begets a son _who is_ a robber Or a shedder of blood, _Who_ does any of these _things_
+"If he begets a son who is a robber Or a shedder of blood, Who does any of these things

 ###### 11
-And does none of those _duties,_ But has eaten on the mountains Or defiled his neighbor's wife;
+And does none of those duties, But has eaten on the mountains Or defiled his neighbor's wife;

 ###### 12
-If he has oppressed the poor and needy, Robbed by violence, Not restored the pledge, Lifted his eyes to the idols, _Or_ committed abomination;
+If he has oppressed the poor and needy, Robbed by violence, Not restored the pledge, Lifted his eyes to the idols, Or committed abomination;

 ###### 13
 If he has exacted usury Or taken increase-- Shall he then live?
 He shall not live!
 If he has done any of these abominations, He shall surely die; His blood shall be upon him.

 ###### 14
-"_If,_ however, he begets a son Who sees all the sins which his father has done, And considers but does not do likewise;
+"If, however, he begets a son Who sees all the sins which his father has done, And considers but does not do likewise;

 ###### 15
-_Who_ has not eaten on the mountains, Nor lifted his eyes to the idols of the house of Israel, Nor defiled his neighbor's wife;
+Who has not eaten on the mountains, Nor lifted his eyes to the idols of the house of Israel, Nor defiled his neighbor's wife;

 ###### 16
-Has not oppressed anyone, Nor withheld a pledge, Nor robbed by violence, _But_ has given his bread to the hungry And covered the naked with clothing;
+Has not oppressed anyone, Nor withheld a pledge, Nor robbed by violence, But has given his bread to the hungry And covered the naked with clothing;

 ###### 17
-_Who_ has withdrawn his hand from the poor _And_ not received usury or increase, But has executed My judgments And walked in My statutes-- He shall not die for the iniquity of his father; He shall surely live!
+Who has withdrawn his hand from the poor And not received usury or increase, But has executed My judgments And walked in My statutes-- He shall not die for the iniquity of his father; He shall surely live!

 ###### 18
-"_As for_ his father, Because he cruelly oppressed, Robbed his brother by violence, And did what _is_ not good among his people, Behold, he shall die for his iniquity.
+"As for his father, Because he cruelly oppressed, Robbed his brother by violence, And did what is not good among his people, Behold, he shall die for his iniquity.

 ## Turn and Live